MicrosoftDocs/power-platform/power-platform/admin/control-client-app-access-to-environment.md

 ## Recommended steps

-1. Enable audit mode in your nonproduction environment.
+1. Turn on audit mode in your nonproduction environment.
 1. Review the audit log for the apps that are running in the environment to get the list of apps whose access control you want to manage.
-1. Repeat these steps in your UAT/Production environment.
+1. Repeat these steps in your production environment.
 1. Confirm the list of apps that you want to allow to run in the environment.
 1. Set the feature setting to **Enabled for roles**.